patr1ckm/do_ldpred/README.md

 `do_ldpred` expects the following directories:

-    0\_ma contains raw summary statistics files for phenotypes (.tbl) 1\_plink contains genetic data in plink binary format (bed/bim/fam).
+    0_ma contains raw summary statistics files for phenotypes (.tbl) 1_plink contains genetic data in plink binary format (bed/bim/fam).

 The variables in `do_ldpred` will likely need to be modified.
+The important ones are noted in the workflow below.

 ## Workflow